mre/endler.dev/content/2020/rust-compile-times/index.md

 Also, once you're done optimizing your build times, how about optimizing runtime next?
 My friend [Pascal Hertleif](https://twitter.com/killercup/) has a [nice article](https://deterministic.space/high-performance-rust.html) on that.

-## Credits

-Thanks to [Luca Pizzamiglio](https://github.com/pizzamig) for reviewing drafts of this article.